Phuket Covid 19: Phuket marks 29 new COVID cases, one death

 The report still marked 6,391 Phuket Sandbox arrivals who tested positive for the virus after landing on the island since Jan 1, and 2,906 Test & Go tourists who tested positive on arrival since Jan 1.

-According to the report for July 5, there are 189 people under medical care or supervision, one more than the 188 reported yesterday.
+According to the report for July 6, there are 185 people under medical care or supervision, four fewer than the 189 reported yesterday.

 Meanwhile, zero people who tested positive for COVID-19 were at any ‘hospitel’ (zero change), and zero were designated to recover in “Community Isolation“ (zero change).